Baked White Fish with Onions, Peppers, Olives, and Feta

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Baked White Fish with Onions, Peppers, Olives, and Feta is a tasty low-carb recipe that’s a perfect Phase One dinner for the South Beach Diet, and would be great for other low-carb eating plans.
-You could omit the Feta and use an approved mayo and this could even be Paleo.
+Baked White Fish with Onions, Peppers, Olives, and Feta is a tasty low-carb or Keto recipe that’s also a perfect Phase One dinner for the South Beach Diet, and would be great for other low-carb eating plans.

 Find More Recipes Like This One: